swharden/ROI-Analysis-Pipeline/pyROI/readme.md

 # GCaMP6f Analysis

 ## Folder Arrangement
-There is a master experiment folder.
-This this example it is:
+The master experiment folder houses all experiments for a project.
+Example:
 ```
 X:\Data\AT1-Cre\MPO GCaMP6f\data
 ```
-The master folder probably contains an index.php.
-Copy/paste this into the master folder as necessary to utilize the lab website.
-A demo [`index.php`](index.php) is provided.
-For convenience, I also store a [default ROI set](RoiSet-default.zip) in this location.
+The master folder probably contains [`index.php`](index.php) which allows it to be navigated easily on the website.
+This file can be copy/pasted into new master folders.
+For convenience, I also store a [RoiSet-default.zip](RoiSet-default.zip) in the master folder.

 Inside the master folder are sub-folders, one for each different slice analyzed:
 ```